All applicants must be:

 - Ability to travel as needed

-- Applicants must be a graduate of the Federal Law Enforcement Training Center’s (FLETC) Criminal Investigator Training Program (CITP) or other federal equivalent or agree to attend and successfully complete CITP.
+- Candidates must be a graduate of the Federal Law Enforcement Training Center’s (FLETC) Criminal Investigator Training Program (CITP) or other federal equivalent or agree to attend and successfully complete CITP.
 CITP is a physically demanding and academically rigorous twelve (12) week training program conducted at FLETC’s facility in Glynco, GA.
-Applicants requiring CITP should familiarize themselves with the program’s standards and requirements.
+Candidates requiring CITP should familiarize themselves with the program’s standards and requirements.

 - Ability to meet the minimum requirements for joining CIA, including U.S. citizenship and a background investigation

 - Background in the Federal Inspector General community